ClydePsychology/ClydePsychology.github.io/hobbies.md

 # Hobbies

-I love Music/ Work Out/ Hiking

-If you’re also in Upenn and interested in doing those activies together, feel free to contact me!
+I love Music/ Work Out/ Hiking. <br> If you’re also in Upenn and interested in doing those activies together, feel free to contact me!

 ## Music
 <div class="third">